NVIDIA/cudnn-frontend/README.FE.1.0.md

 ### Build plans

-This function builds execution plans queired with `create_execution_plan(...)`` API.
+This function builds execution plans queried with `create_execution_plan(...)`` API.

 There are two flavours of this API:

 Use this method to build execution plans according to a policy.
-Suitable when trusting cudnn heuristics to return nest suitable execition plan with top priority.
+Suitable when trusting cudnn heuristics to return nest suitable execution plan with top priority.
 ```
 cudnn_frontend::error_t
 cudnn_frontend::graph::Graph::build_plan(